 A Planned Massacre?
 The evidence is pretty darn convincing.

 In 1925 … Dr. Ossian Sweet bought a home in an established American community – knowingly violating the color line – in a deliberate attempt to provoke the local American population to remove him.
 In three previous attempts over the prior few months in Detroit suburbs, Negroes had attempted to move into all-American neighborhoods , only to be met with protests and physical expulsion.
 To the Americans this was NOT about racial superiority.
 It was about protecting their property values; and also protecting their families.
 It was no myth that Negroes moving into American-built residential communities would create a decline in neighborhood property values.
 It was also no myth that Negro males had a known crime problem.
-What the Americans insisted upon at that time was that the Negroes build their own community(ies) … separate from the Americans.
+What the Americans insisted upon at that time was that the Negro build his own community(ies) … separate from the Americans.
 However, Negroes in Detroit, like everywhere else in American urban centers, as white people were now discovering by 1925, would NOT build their own homes.
 This was the case with Ossian Sweet.
 He paid more than 25% above the property value for his home (where in the heck did he get the money from?
 Likely, the NAACP).

-Note: There is enough evidence to convince me that Ossian Sweet and his cohorts had planned a MASSACRE of white people, and it was either orchestrated by, or involved, the NAACP.
+The Scheme: There is enough evidence to convince me that Ossian Sweet and his cohorts had planned a MASSACRE of white people, and it was either orchestrated by, or involved, the NAACP.
 The Plan (scheme) appeared to be this:: Sweet would move into a house in a white community … where he knew his presence was certain to cause a neighborhood protest.
-He would bring with him nine other black males, armed to the gills with guns & ammo, and there inside Sweet’s home they would wait for white people to come barging in to physically remove them.
-The Negroes would then all open fire on them.
+He would bring with him nine other black males, armed to the gills with guns & ammo.
+And inside Sweet’s home they would wait for white people to come barging in to physically remove them.
+The Negroes would all then open fire.
 And after the MASSACRE, the men involved would allow themselves to be arrested and plead defense of their life and property from a raging mob.
 The renowned Clarence Darrow, a proud member of the NAACP at this time, would then be summoned by the NAACP to represent the Negroes.
 And buttressing the case for a planned massacre and Darrow’s representation is the fact that Sweet postponed his move-in date until after Darrow finished with the Scopes trial in Tennessee.
 And what would be in it for the NAACP to arrange this massacre?
 With the presence of Darrow, it would be headline news in every major metropolitan area in the country i.e. priceless coast to coast publicity for the still largely unknown NAACP for the duration of the trial.
 And after the trial, well, if Darrow lost, the NAACP would claim a prejudiced white jury.
 They still would get the benefit of coast-to-coast publicly.
 However, if Darrow got an acquittal for the men, this is where the NAACP would expect to really cash in.
 They would naturally be rocketed to instant stardom status among Negroes.
 And what would be the expectation here?
 The NAACP’s empty treasury would explode anew with dues paying members.
 The NAACP would also be viewed as the Negro’s new guardian of integration justice, and a defender against the heavy-handed injustices white people allegedly continually inflicted on the Negro people all across America.
 This was, again, in my opinion, how it was supposed to play out.

 The best laid schemes of mice and men…